rasheedelkassed/CS373/index.md

 This week, along with the robustness principle exercies, we were also asked to create the policy for a zone diagram provided to us.
 I did my best, but I really didn't have much of a clue as to what I was doing:
 ![Firewall](/images/Firewall.PNG)

+### Citations
+Much of the information on this blog post is provided by the Network Security powerpoint slides and exercises created by Ram Venugopalan and Geoffrey Cooper.

 ----------------------------------------------------------------------------------------------------------------------------------------

 ## Week 5 Write-Up: Windows Memory Manipulation